ldemailly/depgraph/README.md

 While I was lucky at first, it became increasingly frustrating to use AI for that, fixing bugs and (re)introducing others and explaining what is wrong etc...
 Will try manual fix or localized or some other AI than Gemini as I just wasted another 2h going in a loop with respect to forks

 And other AI failed too so...
 This is now in the process of being manually updated/redone.
+EDIT: done in 0.4.0